olitreadwell/olitreadwell.github.io/_posts/2016-04-10-why-i-prefer-soft-talks-and-the-hallway-track.md

 I still think about those talks.
 I've had further discussions about those talks.
 I refer to them in conversation with other people, devs & non-devs alike.
 Now this doesn't mean that I don't think you should sit in "hard" talks.
 If you do & they bolster you.
 You do you.

 I'm talking about some level of ripple effect that occurs from a "soft" talk.
 It may not speed up your test suite.
-Yet, it might change how you right features, or how you test.
+Yet, it might change how you write features, or how you test.
 Or more immediately, again, make you start conversations about the topic.

 Additionally, I feel as if I leave "soft" talks with questions.
 Open questions, which propel me to chat with the speaker.